kixxauth/iou/README.md

     .catch(die)

   // If any errors are thrown in any of the functions in the chain, or if any
-  // of them rejects a promise, then `catch(die)` will catch and handle them.
+  // of them rejects a promise, `catch(die)` will catch and handle them.
 }

 function readFile(path) {